-I am Assistant Professor of Political Science and Trice Faculty Scholar at the University
+I am Associate Professor of Political Science at Vanderbilt

-research has appeared or is forthcoming in American Journal of Political Science, American
+My research has appeared in American Journal of Political Science, American

 Political Science Review, Comparative Political Studies, Journal of Politics, and World Politics,

 Email: noam dot lupu at vanderbilt dot edu